Thakali (Tomato) Rasam RecipeWritten by Archana Doshi

 To begin making the Tomato Rasam Recipe, its important to get all the ingredients ready.

 Begin the recipe, by cooking the tuvar dal/ yellow split pea dal with 2 cups of water until it becomes very soft.
 See video recipe of how to cook lentils using pressure cooker.
 When done, pour the dal into a bowl and whisk it, until it becomes nice and smooth.
 Set this aside.

-Next, heat ghee in a sauce pan on medium and when it becomes hot, add in the mustard seeds, cumin seeds, garlic and curry leaves.
+Next, heat ghee in a sauce pan on medium; add in the mustard seeds, cumin seeds, garlic and curry leaves.

 When the mustard seeds begin to crackle, pour in the tomato puree, lemon juice or tamarind water, coriander powder, turmeric powder, cumin powder, asafoetida, pepper and chilli powder.
 Stir all the masalas together and allow mixture to come to a boil.

-Now, add the whisked tuvar dal, 2 cups of water into the sauce pan and bring everything to a boil, allowing it to simmer for 10 minutes on low flame, until you see the rasam frothing up.
-Remove from the heat.
+Now, add the whisked tuvar dal and 2 cups of water into the sauce pan and bring everything to a boil.
+Simmer the thakali rasam for 10 minutes on low heat, until you see the rasam frothing up.
+Once you notice the rasam frothing up, turn off the heat.

 I am the Chef and Founder of Archana's Kitchen that is known for its healthy vegetarian recipes.
 I try to keep my simple, smart and seasonal and believe in cooking food fresh everyday without additives and preservatives.
 I hope you enjoy my recipes and cooking them for your friends and family.

 Please do take a little time to comment on the recipes, as your feedback means a lot to me.
 And dont forget to share the recipes on your favourite social networks.Website: plus.google.com/+ArchanaDoshi